Academic Catalog 2024-2025

 Academic Accommodations

 Pursuant to Section 504 of the Rehabilitation Act and other applicable laws, PLNU prohibits discrimination and harassment against a qualified individual with a disability.
 While all students are expected to meet the minimum standards for completion of each course as established by the instructor, students with disabilities may request academic adjustments, modifications or auxiliary aids/services.
-The PLNU Educational Access Center (EAC), located in the Bond Academic Center (EAC@pointloma.edu or 619-849-2533), is the point of contact for disability issues for all PLNU undergraduate and graduate students, including students enrolled at the Mission Valley Campus and College of Extended Learning students enrolled in PLNU courses at Community College satellite campuses.
+The PLNU Educational Access Center (EAC), located in the Bond Academic Center (EAC@pointloma.edu or 619-849-2533), is the point of contact for disability issues for all PLNU students in graduate or undergraduate programs, including students enrolled at the Mission Valley Campus and students enrolled in PLNU courses at Community College satellite campuses.
 Current and prospective students seeking accommodation must follow the reasonable accommodation procedures which may be found on the EAC website.

 Registration and Records